GoogleCloudPlatform/dataflow-solution-guides/pipelines/market_intelligence/README.md

 ## Architecture

-The generic architecture for an inference pipeline looks like as follows:
+The generic architecture for an inference pipeline is shown below:

 ![Architecture](../imgs/market_intel.png)